 In September 1955, a program for deaf children began at University Heights, starting with 35 students and increasing to 70 by 1960.
 This program, together with a sight-saving class, boosted enrollment to approximately 500 children and, once again, portables were needed.
+The program was relocated to View Ridge in 1971.

 When the Voluntary Racial Transfer Program was initiated in 1965, University Heights was not designated a "receiving school" but sought to desegregate by accepting transfers and developing a multiethnic curriculum.